 - Click your username at the top right and navigate to Settings > Payments > Setup Payment Gateway.

-- Select Mastercard from the Gateway Type drop-down list.
+- On the Configure Gateway Instance tab, select Mastercard from the Gateway Type drop-down list.

 - Click Create Gateway.